 - 1 Click the Displays tab.
 This tab shows a monitor and a TV.
+(Select models show a monitor, a standard TV, and an HDTV.)
 The upper-left corner of each display icon is a button and a status indicator.
-A red corner indicates an inactive display; a green corner indicates an active display. - 2 Click the upper-left corner of the TV icon so it is red, and then click the upperleft corner of the monitor icon so it is green.
+A red corner indicates an inactive display; a green corner indicates an active display. - 2 Click the upper-left corner of the TV icon so it is red, and then click the upper-left corner of the monitor icon so it is green.
 Click the Apply button. - 3 When the PC image appears on the monitor screen, click Yes to keep the setting.
 You have 15 seconds to accept this new setting before it reverts to the previous setting. - 4 Click the OK button to save changes, and then click OK again to close the Display Properties window.